MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Separation of Pure And Impure Functions**

+If pragmatically possible, separate pure and impure functions.
 Hiding impurity in function signatures should be avoided.
 Consider using a non-monadic emulation of Haskell's IO monad with a custom-made SCDU, such as `type IO<'a> = IO of (unit -> 'a)`.

 **Monadic Abstractions**